ro0mquy/rtificial/vinyl/README.md

 `vinyl` uses the [Premake](https://premake.github.io) meta build system to generate build system files for different platforms.
 Currently Premake 5.0 (alpha) in the latest development snapshot is used.
 A Linux Makefile and a Visual Studio 2013 Solution are already generated for your convenience.

 Currently there are two "Configurations": `Release` and `Debug`. `Release` builds a small-as-possible binary without symbols, debug output and does not link against the standard library.
 This is suitable for entry in compos. `Debug` has all the fancy stuff like (OpenGL-) debug output.
-On Top of that, there are three supported audio sources (formally synthesizers) ("Platforms"): `4klang` (Windows + Linux), `V2` (Windows only), and `vorbis` (Windows only for now).
+On Top of that, there are three supported audio sources (formally synthesizers) ("Platforms"): `4klang` (Windows & Linux), `V2` (Windows only), and `vorbis` (Windows & Linux).
 Premake generates projects that allow you to build any combination of those.

 ### Linux
 Get the latest Premake 5.0 development snapshot for your distribution.
 On Arch this is [premake-git](https://aur.archlinux.org/packages/premake-git/) from the AUR.
+You also might need the [NASM](http://nasm.us) assembler.
+Install it from your distribution.
+On Arch this is [extra/nasm](https://www.archlinux.org/packages/extra/x86_64/nasm/).

 Now run